Sorry, you need to enable JavaScript to visit this website.

 Dietary habits

-According to a study by the French Ministry of Health in 2017 (latest available data), 17% of the adult population is obese, which represents more than 8 million people.
+According to data from INJEP, in 2019 (latest available data), around 26% of 18–29-year-olds are overweight or obese.
 Obesity is a major risk factor for the most common pathologies (cardiovascular diseases, type 2 diabetes, etc.) and has psychological and social consequences, such as depression.

 Mental health